-- (a) Notwithstanding Section 48200, a pupil shall be excused from school when the absence is: - (1) Due to the pupil's illness. - (2) Due to guarantine under the direction of a county/city health officer. - (3) For the purpose of having medical, dental, optometrical, or chiropractic services rendered. - (4) For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - (5) For the purpose of jury duty in the manner provided for by law. - (6) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent. - (7) For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at religious retreats, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the pupil's absence is requested in writing by the parent and approved by the principal or a designated representative pursuant to uniform standards established by the governing board. - (8) For the purpose of serving as a member of a precinct board for an election pursuant to section 12302 of the Elections Code. - (9) For the purpose of spending time with a member of the pupil's immediate family, who is an active duty member of the uniformed services, as defined in section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
-Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - (10) For the purpose of attending the pupil's naturalization ceremony to become a United States citizen.
+- (a) Notwithstanding Section 48200, a pupil shall be excused from school when the absence is: - (1) Due to the pupil's illness, including an absence for the benefit of the pupil's mental or behavioral health. - (2) Due to quarantine under the direction of a county/city health officer. - (3) For purposes of having medical, dental, optometrical, or chiropractic services rendered. - (4) For purposes of attending the funeral services or grieving the death of either a member of the pupil's immediate family, or of a person that is determined by the pupil's parent or guardian to be in such close association with the pupil as to be considered the pupil's immediate family, so long as the absence is not more than five days per incident. - (5) For purposes of jury duty in the manner provided for by law. - (6) Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absences to care for a sick child for which the school shall not require a note from a doctor. - (7) For justifiable personal reasons, including, but not limited to, an attendance or appearance in court, attendance at a funeral service, observance of a holiday or ceremony of his or her religion, attendance at a religious retreat, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization when the pupil's absence is requested in writing by the parent and approved by the principal or a designated representative pursuant to uniform standards established by the governing board of the school district.